pydantic/logfire/docs/configuration.md

 ## Using environment variables

-You can use the following environment variables to configure Logfire:
+You can use the following environment variables to configure **Logfire**:

 {{ env_var_table }}